 Yep, the standard HQ kit of rules plus some genestealer specific ones.
 Synapse and Shadow in the Warp are never bad, especially on a 6 wound character that can easily hide behind a screen, and with movement 8 and the ability to advance and charge, you are going to get that Broodlord deep into the center of the board pretty quick to spread out the aura of SitW.
 The 5++ is nice as again, for so long bugs have not had a lot of these, but it is also not something to rely on either.
 You really don’t want a Broodlord tanking too many hits.
 Of course, every knows and loves the Broodlord for its passive buff to nearby Genestealer units, turning them up to 11, but it never hurts to remember that this also impacts the Broodlord itself.

 Even without running foot-slugging Genestealers, a Broodlord is great for any infantry wall or screen.
 With Heroic Intervention, a Termagant screen that gets charged might suddenly find this big bug backing them up, so don’t forget to keep your Broodlord as forward as possible to be able to jump into fights and do some damage.
 You can even do a bit of both and use the Broodlord with a Gant screen to push forward into the center and then on turn 2 or 3, have Genestealers emerge via Trygon or Tyrannocyte within range of the Broody for maximum fun.
 Of course, if you don’t want to bother, for a mere 1 CP if you run Jormungandr, you can have the Broodlord travel with Genestealers that emerge from a Trygon hole.
-This can be very tough though as that’s only 3 inches to fit Genestealers and the Broodlord, so it might be better to spend 60 points for a unit of Raveners that can shuttle around the Broodlord as otherwise you are going to need to trim Genestealers.
-Combine this with a Swarmlord for the extra move and essentially guaranteed assault out of reserve, and you have one mean punch that your opponent will have to take.
-A fun trick is to pair this with another unit of Genestealers that start on the board and use Metabolic Overdrive to rocket that Genestealer unit forward as well, and now you have a unit of Genestealers punching face all over the board, another unit that is right there breathing down the neck of the opponent, waiting for next turn to move in and continue the pressue, and well, if you can get your Broodlord in the middle, that’s all the more money.
+This can be very tough though as that’s only 3 inches to fit Genestealers and the Broodlord, so it might be better to spend 69 points for a unit of Raveners that can shuttle around the Broodlord as otherwise you are going to need to trim Genestealers. .
+A fun trick is to pair this with another unit of Genestealers that start on the board and use Metabolic Overdrive or Opportunistic Advance (if Kraken) to rocket that Genestealer unit forward as well, and now you have a unit of Genestealers punching face all over the board, another unit that is right there breathing down the neck of the opponent, waiting for next turn to move in and continue the pressure, and well, if you can get your Broodlord in the middle, that’s all the more money.

 Really, the Broodlord is all about support, but in a more aggressive way.
 You really should be looking at Kraken for the 3d6, choose the highest advance or Jormungandr for the deployment tricks, but if you are dedicated to going infantry swarm, Hydra isn’t a bad choice either.
 While this doesn’t benefit the Broodlord directly, it is our best forward support character which our swarms benefit from immensely.
-Even Gorgon can be good to get the reroll in melee, or Behemoth for reroll charges.
+Behemoth is nice for reroll charges, especially if just taking Broodlords as a quasi-character spam list.
 Really, a Broodlord works in just about any Hive Fleet, even Kronos.
-In a Kronos detachment, a Broodlord makes a good Warlord for that sweet, sweet Mind-Eater aura on a bug that is going to be close to the front lines, and it gives you access to The Deepest Shadow to essentially turn off a psyker for a turn.
+In a Kronos detachment, a Broodlord makes a good Warlord for that sweet, sweet Mind-Eater aura on a bug that is going to be close to the front lines, and it gives you access to The Deepest Shadow to essentially turn off a psyker for a power.
 A Neurothrope is cheaper and more survivable, but a Broodlord is much faster and can still do a little bit of work in melee.

 What’s the problem here?
-Well, 160+ points isn’t cheap, especially for a character that isn’t going to be popping characters and vehicles like candy.
-If you want cheap synapse and smite, a Neurothrope is likely better (I’ll say this a lot, sadly) and for a budget HQ that gives sweet buffs, a Malanthrope is better.
+Well, Chapter approved 2018 helped solved this.
+Before CA 2018, 160+ points isn’t cheap, especially for a character that isn’t going to be popping characters and vehicles like candy, but now at 115, that is a fair price for what you get.
+If you want cheap synapse and smite, a Neurothrope is likely better (I’ll say this a lot, sadly) and for a budget HQ that is all about maximum points efficiency, a Prime is better.
 With 6 attacks, Broody will do a lot of damage to most characters if it can get there, and it will certainly be cleaning up on most units, but it is a glass cannon.
 If you are opponent is able to get swings on the Broody, it won’t last too long with its 4+/5++.
 While sniper spam isn’t hugely popular, a Broodlord is a bit more vulnerable to it than other Tyranid HQs.
-With its relatively low defense, big price tag, and solid but not definitive melee ability, the Broodlord is more of an enabler than a doer.
-This is its big strike: It is an expensive character, but it is a support character primarily.
-162 points gets you a Hive Tyrant with Rending Claws, two Devourers, and Adrenal Glands.
-Granted, you can’t hide a Tyrant, but it does show how expensive the Broodlord can be in comparison to other Non-Monster support HQs.
-If your Broodlord gets exposed or engaged by a unit, it might not last that long.
+With its relatively low defense, moderate price tag, and solid but not definitive melee ability, the Broodlord is more of an enabler than a doer.
+This is its big strike: It is still a middle ground character because it can do several things, but it is not the best at anything it does, and often, you want the best.
+Also, if your Broodlord gets exposed or engaged by a unit, it might not last that long.

 Thanks as always or reading, and of course, check out my homesite at TFG Radio.
 We still have plenty of more leader-bugs to go over, and well, I am only just getting started with the codex, so buckle up.
 I expect to see plenty of bugs at LVO, and of course, be sure to get those tickets if you haven’t.